 Whether you rent or own, you should have insurance.
 As a homeowner, your mortgage lender will require you to have an insurance policy to protect your property value.
 And as a renter, renters insurance is a wise investment in both protecting your belongings and in maintaining liability coverage in the event of unexpected property damage.
 As such, it’s essential to have all the facts about your homeowners or renters insurance.
 So what do you need to know?

-Like other types of insurance, home insurance protects against the things we don’t want to think about, including fire and water damage, accidental injury, and some intense weather (like windstorms and hail).
+Like other types of insurance, homeowners insurance protects against the things we don’t want to think about.
+This includes fire and water damage, accidental injury, and some intense weather such as windstorms and hail.
 It’s designed to replace or cover the cost of destroyed personal items, pay for medical bills in the event of injury on your property, and in the most severe cases, repair physical damage to your home.

-However, it does not cover all situations.
+However, it doesn’t cover all situations.
 If your home is damaged in a hurricane, flood, or earthquake, or from a sewer backup, you are responsible for either the cost of repair or purchasing an additional rider to address potential hazards ahead of time.